 Read more about Translation Memory.

 Crowdsourcing is a localization practice that engages your product’s community to translate your content.
-The translations made by the community members than can be reviewed by professional linguists or go directly to production.
+The translations made by the community members can then be reviewed by professional linguists or go directly to production.
 You can invite your community via social media or other channels you use to communicate with them.